CS2-3-Shamrock18-19/C-Samples/README.md

 # C Projects
 Instead of many repos each with their own project think as this as a portfolio of C projects to help you understand the syntax and concepts of C for future comparison.
 Here is a good website for basic information on C syntax [Tutorials Point](https://www.tutorialspoint.com/cprogramming/index.htm).
 Use the left sidebar to scroll through topics.
+Here is the link for the [online c compiler](https://www.onlinegdb.com/)

 ## List of topics
 -  Structures